webtrails/jira-issuer/README.md

 # JIRA Issuer

 A command line tool to create bulk JIRA issues based on JSON template files.
+It also supports epics, subtasks and links between the issues.

+## Use cases

+1. Does your company provide a solution or a service - a package - which requires a team of professionals in order to be prepared and implemented?
+For example "ERP system migration to newer servers".
+The price is fixed, the steps are well defined and you have to do the process for all your clients once a year.
+Jira-issuer provides a way to create the necessary tickets just by running a simple command on a predefined JSON template file.
+It's the fastest way to convert a new sale/contract/need/feature/package into action items for your team.
+2. In case you need to follow the same process periodically you can simply add the command in a cron job and new tickets will be created, linked and assigned to your team in time.

 ## Usage